Technology

 AdaptDx by Maculogix

-The AdaptDx®, created by MacuLogix®, makes dark adaptation testing affordable and accessible for any optometry or ophthalmology practice.
-The device automatically measures the number of minutes it takes for the eye to adapt from bright light to darkness—the Rod Intercept™ (RI).
-With the AdaptDx test, you get a clear, objective measurement of retinal function with 90% sensitivity and 90% specificity for the presence of AMD.
-Diagnosing AMD early allows you to offer patients like Dolores a course of action to delay or prevent blindness from AMD.
+The AdaptDx®, created by MacuLogix® measures the number of minutes it takes for the eye to adapt from bright light to darkness—the Rod Intercept™ (RI).
+With the AdaptDx multi-lingual virtual reality headset, you get a clear, objective measurement of retinal function with 90% sensitivity and 90% specificity for the presence of AMD.
+Diagnosing our patients that have AMD (age-related macular degeneration) early allows our doctors a course of action to delay or prevent blindness.